aappddeevv/scalajs-reaction/examples/src/main/scala/README.md

 ## Graph
 Show a graph of relationships.
 This does not show much "reducer" wise but does show that state can be large, complex and spread out to some degree.

+## Movies
+Using r16.4 alphas, demonstrate some of the asynchronous rendering that react can perform if your rendering method throws a "promise" that completes when your component is ready to be rendered.

+This is bleeding edge stuff from an early March 2018 conference where Dan previewed some of their changes based on their react "fiber" core.